-The Counterstrain Technique
+The Strain Counterstrain Technique

 This revolutionary method also brings great effects in treating the pain associated with excessive joint activity or hypermobility.
-As a result of the Counterstrain therapy, we can observe a decrease in pain and swelling as well as muscle guarding which accelerates the healing process and can lead to full recovery.
-Many patients report lasting relief of chronic conditions and that after only one or two treatment sessions, attesting to methods’ tremendous effects, reaching far beyond temporary quality-of-life improvements.
+As a result of the Strain Counterstrain therapy, we can observe a decrease in pain and swelling as well as muscle guarding which accelerates the healing process and can lead to full recovery.
+Many patients report lasting relief of chronic conditions and that after only one or two treatment sessions, attesting to the methods’ tremendous effects, reaching far beyond temporary quality-of-life improvements.

 - Chronic edema

 - Balance disorders

 - Fibromyalgia and other systemic conditions